 Eat “Good” Oils

 Simply put, the majority of oils in their normal state are healthy.
 It’s this reason why the people of the Mediterranean eat lots and live longer.
 The issues start when oil is added to a pan and fried.
 Then, a process takes place which adds saturates and makes the oil fatty and unhealthy.
 Steaming or oven-cooking food is an option, yet not as tasty.
 However, you can still fry food the standard way as long as the oil is different.
-Instead of extra virgin or virgin, try rapeseed or coconut oil.
+Instead of extra virgin or virgin, try rapeseed or Virgin Coconut Oil Bali.
 When they get added to the pan, they don’t turn and maintain their natural nutrients.
 One thing you should do is stop cooking with butter.
 It’s delicious but an artery buster at the same time.

 Don’t Use Oil